d8yan/pizza/README.md

 # Navigating the Repo

 The repository contains the source code for the application.
-The main code files are organized in the following folders:
+The main code files are organized in the following folders/files:

     1.css: contains the css source code files
     2.image: constains image files